cea-hpc/mpc/doc/src/runtime/runtime_examples.rst

 Examples
 ========

-Here are a few examples of using mpcrun:
+Here are a few examples of using mpirun:

-Example 1:
+Simple run with `mpirun`:

 ::